 It is going to be difficult to get capital if your business is not legally formed.
-If you have questions on the proper legal formation, see our blog post on the topic (click here).
-Also, apply for an Employer Identification Number for tax and other business related purposes.
+If you have questions about the proper legal formation, see our blog post on the topic.
+Also, apply for an Employer Identification Number for tax and other business-related purposes.

 Step 2: Go See Your Banker

 Don’t have a banker?
-I highly recommend working with a community bank, which is likely to be much more small business friendly compared to a national bank.
-A bank will likely not give you a loan today, but may lend to your business in the future.
-Develop a rapport with a banker, look into their business credit cards and open a business checking account.
+I highly recommend working with a community bank, which is likely to be much more small business-friendly than a national bank.
+A bank will likely not give you a loan today but may lend to your business in the future.
+Develop a rapport with a banker, look into their business credit cards, and open a business checking account.

 Step 3: Analyze the Numbers